maurocolella/do-url-shortener/README.md

 ## URL Normalization

 The application includes robust URL normalization to ensure consistency when handling URLs.
 This prevents duplicate entries for URLs that are semantically identical but syntactically different.
+The normalization logic is implemented in both the frontend and backend with nearly identical code, which could be extracted to a shared library in the future.

 Normalization handles the following edge cases:

 ### Protocol Handling
 - Adding `https://` protocol if missing
 - Converting scheme to lowercase
+- **Preserving protocol differences**: `http://` and `https://` URLs are treated as different URLs for security and accuracy reasons

 ### Path Handling
 - Converting path to lowercase for case insensitivity